learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 // ...
 ```

-When `handleSubmit()` is called, whatever is currently stored in `text`
+When `handleSubmit()` is called, whatever is currently stored in `text` will be
-will be sent off to our reducer via our dispatched action.
-The fully
+sent off to our reducer via our dispatched action.
+The full component ends up
-redux'd component ends up looking the like the following:
+looking the like the following:

 ```jsx
 import React, { useState } from "react";